 Mostly, it will help with personalized dental care.
-Smart algorithms can be integrated within the healthcare system to analyze health data, research findings and treatment techniques to offer diagnostic and therapeutic recommendations for individual patients.
+Smart algorithms can be integrated into the healthcare system to analyze health data, research findings, and treatment techniques to offer diagnostic and therapeutic recommendations for individual patients.

-It’s still a bit tricky to say what it exactly will offer, since there are definitely some ethical aspects to consider.
+It’s still a bit tricky to say what it will offer since there are definitely some ethical aspects to consider.
 However, it does have great potential.

 Other Technological Advancements

-Outside of A.I., there are some other technological advancements that might be very helpful for the dentist discipline in the future.
-Think, for example, about a smart toothbrush, augmented and virtual reality for long-distance consultations, 3D printing of replacement parts such as dental implants, and CRISPR technology.
+Outside of AI, there are some other technological advancements that might be very helpful for the dental discipline in the future such as a smart toothbrush, augmented and virtual reality for long-distance consultations, 3D printing of replacement parts such as dental implants, and CRISPR technology.
 All of these have the potential to help with the identification and treatment of dental problems.